4-dimensional symplectic contractions: Quotient symplectic singularities

-We note that, in the diagrams below, $e_i$'s appear as classes of rulings of quadrics as well as $F_1$'s, while $\pm \lambda_{ij}$'s are classes of lines in $\bP^2$ or sections of $F_1$'s.
-In fact, one can easily compute the classes of all edges (incidence curves) in our diagrams which we did not label for the sake of clarity of the picture.
+The nodes of two intersecting components are connected by a line segment: this segment can be dotted, if the incidence between the components is a point, or solid, if the incidence is a curve.
+In fact, one can easily compute the cohomological classes of all incidence curves in our diagrams; we label only some of them for the sake of clarity of the picture.
+We use the classes in cohomology of essential curves, which, as above, we denote by $e_0, e_1,\dots,e_n$, where $e_0$ is the class of a fiber over the surface of $\bA_1$ singularities and $e_1,\dots, e_n$ are components of the fiber over $\bA_n$ singularity.
+Moreover, for $0\leq i\leq j\leq n$, by $\lambda_{ij}$ we denote $e_0-(e_i+\cdots+e_j)$.
+In the diagrams below, for instance, $e_i$'s appear as classes of rulings of quadrics as well as $F_1$'s, while $\pm \lambda_{ij}$'s are classes of lines in $\bP^2$ or sections of $F_1$'s.
 For example, incidence curves for $\bP^1\times\bP^1$, represented as edges of our diagrams at the vertex denoted by $\bubla$, have the same classes at the opposite ends of the vertex: e.g.~the class of $ \; $ is the same as of $\; $.
 Also, if the class of $ \; $ is $\lambda_{ij}$ and the class of $\; $ is $\lambda_{i+1,j}$ then the class of ruling, e.g.~the class $\; \; $, is equal to $\lambda_{ij}-\lambda_{i+1,j}=e_{i+1}$.